Do You Need to Season Stainless Steel Pans?

-is the process of applying a very thin layer of coating on the surface of the pot or pan, which acts as a small barrier between the cookware and what you put in it.
+is the process of applying a very thin layer of coating (such as vegetable oil) on the surface of your pot or pan, which then acts as a barrier between the cookware and what you're cooking in it.

-Stainless Steel Collection
+Stainless Steel Cookware

 ?
 (Spoiler alert: no, we don’t suggest seasoning your Stainless Steel Cookware.)

 Read on to settle the debate as to whether or not you should season Stainless Steel Cookware.

 Do I Need to Season My Stainless Steel Pan?

 No, we don't recommend seasoning Stainless Steel Cookware.
 After unboxing your Stainless Steel Pan, you can get started cooking with it right away without worrying about this extra step.